dhruvbpatel/DTH-Churn-Analysis/README.md

  3. Now install dependencies in the environment via running below code.
    `pip install -r requirements.txt`

- 4.	now after dependencies is installed, run app via:
+ 4.	now after dependencies is installed, run application via:
 	 `python app.py`
  5. This will open the dash app in your localhost